CheckoutFinland/psp-api/docs/README.md

 ## Apple Pay

+**The Apple Pay button is rendered separately from other payment methods on the frontend**, as it requires custom JavaScript ran on the browser.
+Checkout Finland's Apple Pay implementation however uses the same [Payment Create-response](#response) which is already used for creating the payment wall.

 Checkout provides a frontend library **checkoutfinland.js** which makes implementing Apple Pay to your existing Checkout Finland payment wall simple.

 ### Prerequisites